wmcdonald404/quick-ec2-instance/README.md

 # quick-satellite

-This project is intended to act as a simple example of spinning up a Red Hat Satellite 6 instance on AWS.
+This project is intended to act as a simple example of spinning up an AWS instance in preparation for Satellite installation.

-This playbooks in this repository will:
+The instructions and playbooks in this repository will:

 - Configure some AWS credentials in the Ansible Vault
+- Prepare the shell environment for the AWS dynamic inventory script
 - Create a default VPC if one does not already exist (examples for specific VPC creation are included too)
 - Create an appropriately sized instance (the file system layout is kept deliberately simple, for product deployments in anger refer to the documentation)
-- Prepare an instance for a Satellite install

 Once the VPC and instance are provisioned https://github.com/sean797/iac-satellite can be used to deploy the Satellite.
 The playbooks in that repository will: